Kreigh Collins (cartoonist)

 Mitzi McCoy was a comic strip about a young society woman, daughter of a local tycoon in the small picturesque town of Freedom.
 In appearance, she was inspired by the then popular movie star Rita Hayworth.

 After two years, in 1950, Mitzi McCoy underwent a sudden transformation into a medieval adventure comic strip, Kevin the Bold.
 Kevin was an Irish shepherd who in 1497 saved a medieval ancestor of Mitzi, Moya McCoy.
 Later Kevin became an Irish agent for King Henry VIII of England.

 The Kevin the Bold comic strip premiered on October 1, 1950, written and drawn by Collins.
 In the 1960s, however, he received help with scripting from Jay Heavilin (1961) and Russell R. Winterbotham (1964-68).
-This well-written comic strip was published in Sunday newspapers for almost twenty years.
+This comic strip was published in Sunday newspapers for almost twenty years.

 In 1968, Collins began working on the comic strip Up Anchor, a story in modern setting about sailing, loosely based on his own experiences of sailing.
 Up Anchor was published as a Sunday comic strip until 1972.

 Besides working as a cartoonist and magazine illustrator, Collins also illustrated and wrote books.
-In the early 60s, he wrote and illustrated two books for children (“Christopher Columbus” and “David Livingstone”), and much earlier he wrote an illustrated a book called “Tricks, Toys, and Tim”.
+In the early 60s, he wrote and illustrated two books for children (Christopher Columbus and David Livingstone), and much earlier he wrote an illustrated a book called Tricks, Toys, and Tim.

 Kreigh Collins was also active creating paintings and portraits throughout his life.
+He painted the official portrait of Michigan Supreme Court Justice John McDonald in 1941.

+Collins lived in Ada, Michigan for most of his life.
+He married Theresa VanderLaan in 1929 and had four sons.
+The Grand Rapids Public Museum holds a collection of Collins's paintings, and one of his murals is displayed in Wealthy Elementary School.